Chromeo: History

 Chromeo released their third studio album, Business Casual, on September 14, 2010.
-As of 2023, the music video for the album's single "Night by Night" had received over 5.6 million views on YouTube.
+As of 2025, the music video for the album's single "Night by Night" had received over 6.1 million views on YouTube.
 The band has appeared on KCRW's Morning Becomes Eclectic, been on the cover of Future Magazine, and sold out The Forum in London.

 At the beginning of March 2011, Chromeo sent out notice that they had recorded the "world's smallest album", entitled Drive Time, which consists of 55 songs in only 183 seconds.
 About a week later, it was revealed that Drive Time is actually a free musical Nokia Own Voice satellite navigation pack for Ovi Maps, made for usage with Nokia's compatible cell phones.
 A red vinyl 5" single consisting of regular, instrumental and a cappella versions of "Turn Left" and "Follow" was released to promote it, with a sticker on the shrink wrap saying that it was a numbered limited edition of 40 copies.

 In September 2013, the group announced their fourth studio album White Women with a trailer video featuring the track "Over Your Shoulder".
 It was released May 9, 2014, in Ireland and May 12 elsewhere.

 Chromeo performed at the Coachella Valley Music and Arts Festival in April 2014.

 On November 2, 2017, Chromeo announced a new album called Head Over Heels.
 The first single "Juice" was released on November 7, 2017.
 In December of 2018, Chromeo received their first Grammy nomination for Best Engineered Album, Non-Classical in the 61st Grammy Awards for the album.

 On May 4, 2020, Chromeo announced the launch of its own record label, "Juliet Records" via Facebook.

+On June 12, 2020, the band released "Quarantine Casanova," an EP of five new tracks written and recorded under lockdown during the Covid-19 pandemic.
+100% of the proceeds from digital downloads, physical sales, and merch will be donated to Colin Kaepernick’s Know Your Rights Camp COVID-19 Relief Fund.

 On June 12, 2021, the live album Date Night: Chromeo Live! was announced for release on June 25, alongside the release of the single "Don’t Sleep (Live in Washington D.C.)".
-Tracks were recorded during a 2019 North America concert tour, where Chromeo had performed live with a full band for the first time.
+Tracks were recorded during a 2019 North America concert tour, where Chromeo performed live with a full band for the first time.

+Chromeo performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.